Xumj82/voicefilter/README.md

 1. Python and packages

-    This code was tested on Python 3.6 with PyTorch 1.0.1.
+    This code was tested on Python 3.9 with PyTorch 1.9.0.
-    Other packages can be installed by:

     ```bash
+    conda env create -f environment.yml
     pip install -r requirements.txt
     ```